syncthing/syncthing-android/README.md

 This a fork.
 There are no builds of it on GPlay nor F-Droid.
-If you'd like to have one, you can build it yourself.
-Please open an issue under this fork if you need my help.
+Head to the "releases" section for builds.
+Please open an issue under this fork if you need help.

-Important: Please don't file bugs at the upstream repository syncthing-android if you are using this fork.
+Important: Please don't file bugs at the upstream repository "syncthing-android" if you are using this fork.

 # Major enhancements in this fork are:
 - UI explains why syncthing is running or not running according to the run conditions set in preferences.